 This market even has a bonus upstairs.
-Not only do they sell all kinds of aquatic life, they’ll also cook whatever you buy!
+Not only do they sell all kinds of aquatic life, but they’ll also cook whatever you buy!
 Just pick and pay for your preferred option from one of the hundreds of female vendors.
-You might notice that most of the merchants are woman, who are known as “Jalgchi Ajumma”, translated harshly as Jagalchi middle-aged women.
+You might notice that most of the merchants are woman, who is known as “Jalgchi Ajumma”, translated harshly as Jagalchi middle-aged women.
 These lovely women will then lead you upstairs while carrying your selection before handing them to the chefs upstairs to prepare it for you in classic Korean fashion with all the trimmings.

-Getting there: Take the subway on Line 1 to Jagalchi Station Exit 10.
-From there turn right onto Jagalchi 3(sam)-gil Street and walk along it for 5 minutes.
+Getting there: Take the subway Line 1 to Jagalchi Station Exit 10.
+From there turn right onto Jagalchi 3(sam)-gil Street and walk for 5 minutes.

 Open: 5 am-10 pm, every day except for the last Tuesday of every month.

 UN Memorial Cemetery

-Flags of 16 nations flutter throughout the grounds of the cemetery representing the vast number of nations that were involved in the conflict.
-Each country was fighting under the banner of the UN, which included some of the more obscure nations.
-Some surprising casualty nations include Thailand, New Zealand, Greece, Columbia and even Ethiopia.
+Flags of 16 nations flutter throughout the grounds of the cemetery representing the vast number of nations involved in the conflict.
+Each country fought under the banner of the UN, which included some obscure nations such as Thailand, New Zealand, Greece, Columbia and even Ethiopia.

-Some nations have also dedicated monuments which command each nations groups of graves, mostly from the countries with the highest number of casualties, such as Australia, Canada, USA, Turkey and New Zealand.
-One of the largest monuments would be those that included the names of the British victims to the war.
-Other than South Korea and the US, Britain received the highest number of casualties.
+Some nations have also dedicated monuments that command each nations groups of graves, mostly from the countries with the highest number of casualties, such as Australia, Canada, USA, Turkey and New Zealand.
+One of the largest monuments belongs to the British victims of the war, who other than South Korea and the US, received the highest number of casualties.